The bots are coming!

 They really are.
 We’ve already heard more than rumblings about job automation and AI presumably hitting customer service hard in both the UK and US.
 According to the study that BBC’s article references, customer service reps have a 91% risk of losing their jobs before 2035.

-Now it’s 2017, and with only a few years to go before finished products that seek to improve or even fully automate customer service hit the online shelf, a lot of people are (or should be) asking how realistic AI replacing customer service reps actually is.
+With only a few years to go before finished products that seek to improve or even fully automate customer service hit the online shelf, a lot of people are (or should be) asking how realistic AI replacing customer service reps actually is.
 There are two parts to understanding what’s going on:

 Yes.
 Well, probably.
 While still a bit premature, and therefore hard to pass judgement on, the technology is very promising.
 Given a long enough timeline, an AI will certainly be able to pass the Turing Test in any context and appear to be what most people would consider a human.
 But how about in the next 10-15 years?
 Probably not.